AdobeDocs/commerce-webapi/src/pages/graphql/schema/products/interfaces/routable.md

 # RoutableInterface attributes

 Some entities are "routable", meaning that they have URLs and can serve as the model for a rendered page.
-The following implementations of the `RoutableInterface` allow you to return details in the [`route` query](../queries/route.md).
+The following implementations of the `RoutableInterface` allow you to return details in the [`route` query](../queries/route.md). `RoutableUrl` is returned when the URL is not linked to an entity.

 *  [BundleProduct](types/bundle.md)
 *  [CategoryTree](../queries/category-list.md#output-attributes)